 Supported persons who believe, because of their particular circumstances, they have a need for further support, must apply using an application form (ASF2) setting out:

-At Bryson Intercultural/Migrant Help we also assist with guidance and applications for support in the following areas:
+At Bryson Care/Migrant Help we also assist with guidance and applications for support in the following areas:

 Maternity payments: A single, one-off maternity payment may be provided to new mothers receiving asylum support to help with the costs arising from the birth of a new baby.
 The application must be made in writing no earlier than eight weeks before the baby is born or six weeks after the baby is born.
 We can make this application on the person’s behalf.